List of Afghanistan One Day International cricket records: Most man of the match awards

+Most man of the series awards

 Youngest players on Debut

 The youngest player to play in an ODI match is claimed to be Hasan Raza at the age of 14 years and 233 days.
 Making his debut for Pakistan against Zimbabwe on 30 October 1996, there is some doubt as to the validity of Raza's age at the time.
 The youngest Afghanistan to play ODIs is Mujeeb Ur Rahman who at the age of 16 years and 252 days debuted in the first ODI of the series against Ireland in December 2017.